seliverstov-maxim/ai-openrouter-git-commit/README.md

 # ai-openrouter-git-commit

 AI‑powered Git commit title generator (English) leveraging OpenRouter (GPT).
+This project is super simple, doesn't need any fancy dependencies like specific programming languages (no Node.js hassle here), and it's all about being easy to use and straightforward.

 ## Overview